 There will be three (3) exams during the semester.
-Exam questions will be taken from the lecture materials, textbook, supplemental videos, and articles provided during the semester.
+Each exam will consist of multiple choice and true/false questions.
+Exam questions will be taken from the lecture materials, supplemental videos, and articles provided during the semester.
 All materials can be found in the course folder on Blackboard.